sullivansantana/sullivansantana/README.md

-# Ar Sullivan Santana
+# Ar Sullivan Santana Najera

-### Data Analyst | Data Science Graduate Student | IT Metrics & Predictive Analytics
+## Data Analyst | Data Science Graduate Student | IT Metrics & Predictive Analytics

 I am a data-driven professional specializing in **IT operations analytics, predictive modeling, and interactive data visualization**.
 With a background in **Industrial Engineering and Data Science**, I focus on transforming operational data into actionable insights that improve **service performance, forecasting accuracy, and decision-making**.